MMDA (drug)

 MMDA, also known as 3-methoxy-4,5-methylenedioxyamphetamine or as 5-methoxy-MDA, is a psychedelic and entactogen of the amphetamine family.

 Use and effects

-MMDA was described by Alexander Shulgin in his book PiHKAL.
-Shulgin lists the dosage range of MMDA as 100 to 250 mg.
-The first effects appear within 20 to 45 minutes following oral administration.
-Its duration is described as "moderate".

-MMDA produces effects including relaxation, time dilation, empathy, passivity, compassion, changes in music perception, closed-eye visuals such as geometric patterns, open-eye visuals, dream-like states described as "brain movies", and an afterglow.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MMDA's dose as 100 to 250 mg orally and its duration as "moderate".
+Its onset is described as 20 to 45 minutes.
+The effects of MMDA have been reported to include relaxation, time dilation, empathy, passivity, compassion, changes in music perception, closed-eye visuals such as geometric patterns, open-eye visuals, dream-like states described as "brain movies", and an afterglow.
 It has been said to be gentler than certain other psychedelics.
 The drug is said to have similar effects to MDA, but to be to some extent more psychedelic in comparison.

 Side effects

 Side effects of MMDA have been reported to include restlessness, cold sensations, shivering, nausea, abdominal cramps, disorientation, social withdrawal, feeling ill, and anxiety.